Get 15% Off All Certificate Courses and Build Your Sustainability Skills! Offer Ends Feb 17th.

 Sustainable innovation intentionally aims to further the climate agenda.
 It requires organisations to actively embed issues like climate change and human rights into their innovation processes.
 Businesses that engage in sustainable innovation go further than merely seeking profits.
 They think of growth in the long term and about investing in people and technology for the future.

 Eco-conscious businesses attract talented individuals and bring in better people.
 A Deloitte survey has uncovered personal ethics play a significant role in career choices, and many are suited to work with purpose-driven organisations.
-In addition, businesses that care about the environment are generally more resilient compared to their competitors.
+Additionally, businesses that care about the environment are generally more resilient compared to their competitors.

 Sustainability-oriented companies are more likely to survive and navigate crises, generate more revenue over the long run, and experience less share price volatility than those who do not focus on the environment.
 Sustainable innovation results in stronger business models, enhanced processes, newer market segments and so much more.
 It also responds to consumer demand for more sustainable products and services.